hannahvineer/hannahvineer.github.io/_pages/research.md

 Around 20% of known tick species are found on the African continent, where they heavily parisitise livestock and wildlife, and are responsible for transmitting a range of pathogens to these animals.
 Tick-borne diseases are ranked amonght the most important livestock parasites and pathogens in Africa, and have recently been implicated in the deaths of tens of thousands of livestock in Botswana.
 Climate change, spread of invasive ticks, and drug resistance, threaten the sustainable control of ticks and tick-borne disease.
 Our research directly addresses key knowledge gaps preventing effective control of TBPs in Botswana.
 We are taking a whole-system approach, bringing together field ecology, genomics, ecological modelling, and disease modelling.

+**Sustainable use of livestock veterinary medicines** Our SCOPE (Sustainable Control of Parasites in Sheep) and BRACE (Biosecurity and Roundworm Advice for Cattle Enterprises) projects are developing tools to shape national policy on integrated parasite control, tackling drug-resistance and the environmental impacts of residues and productivity losses.

+*Funded by the BBSRC and Defra.
+Programme developed in partnership with Lesley Stubbings at SCOPS (Sustainable Control of Parasites in Sheep), Dr Mike Glover at Torch Vets, and farmers who gave their time and confided in me the challenges they face.
+In collaboration with Alastair Tollett, Dr John Graham-Brown and Farm Animal Practice colleagues at the University of Liverpool, Prof. John Gilleard at the University of Calgary, Dr Dave Bartley and Dr Lynsey Melville at the Moredun Research Institute.*

 ### ... and more.